 Out of Programme Experience (OOPE)

-Out of programme experience cannot be counted towards your training and will therefore extend your certification date.
+The General Medical Council (GMC) advises that time and competences gained in Out of Programme Experience posts cannot be counted towards your training and will therefore lead to an extension to your certification date.

-Although experience posts are not counted towards training, you must let us know that you are taking them so that your certification date can be amended appropriately.
+Although OOPE posts are not counted towards training, you must let us know that you are taking them so that your certification date can be amended appropriately.

-To go on OOP experience you will need to:
+To go on OOPE you will need to:

 - Discuss your intention with your Training Programme Director (TPD) and gain their support

-- Contact the RCS Ireland and ask what applications you need to make to them to gain their support
+- Contact your Deanery/LETB and ask what applications you need to make to them to gain their support

-*Developing countries are considered to be those defined by the NHS Employers website.
+*Developing countries are considered to be those defined by the NHS Employers website here.